 Draw No Bet

 In simple terms, this means that you place a bet on a team within a fixture through the draw no bet coupon and if the game ends in a draw the bet becomes void and the stake returned.

 This market allows you to place a bet through the Double Chance coupon.
 You can bet on two outcomes of a match.
 Either the home side and a draw or the away side and a draw.
 If the other team wins then the bet is lost.

-So the main difference here is that using the draw no bet market gives the punter a little more control or insurance and in return they can expect to have lower odds on the fixture.
-The insurance is of course the stake being returned should the game end in a draw.
+So the main difference here is that using the draw no bet market gives the punter a little more control or insurance and in return, they can expect to have lower odds on the fixture.
+The insurance is the stake being returned should the game end in a draw.

 With the double chance bet there is slightly more risk involved and certainly no insurance with a return of stake however a football match can end in 3 ways home draw or away.
 To be able to bet on 2 of these outcomes means a higher chance of the bet winning.

 Of course with the double chance market, the odds are higher than draw no bet but lower than the traditional win-draw-win markets.
 It’s up to the punter to see where the value lies and odds available on the fixture at the time.

 As you can probably imagine were advocates of the draw no bet market.
 Betting in a disciplined and defensive manner means we will not just automatically lose our stake should the bet not go our way.
 The Draw no bet v double chance markets are always disputed but at the end of the day, the choice is up to you the punter.

 Draw No Bet Accumulators – What you need to know